 So back to fatigue.
 Make sure that your child is getting plenty of rest and is not being taxed by other scheduled activities.
 Skip a lot of playdates during those first few weeks or even months, or keep them very short.
 Responding to the demands of being part of a class will be enough socialization at first.
 Time after the school day should be an opportunity to recharge, and not a time to have to share and negotiate more social situations.
 That’s not to say that trips to the park and the occasional meet-up with classmates don’t have a place in your child’s schedule.
 Just be mindful that this is a significant adjustment period and your child should not be expected to make those adjustments and continue to be pro-social at every turn.

 For some children, the nursery school experience will be the first independent experience away from the family.
-There will be exposure to new vocabulary and new ideas.
+They will be exposed to new vocabulary and new ideas.
 Your child will say things that surprise you and you will wonder where they picked it up.
-It may be adorable, like when my children imitated their teacher, Jane who was from Scotland, saying things like, “time to tidy up their toys”.
+It may be adorable, like when my children imitated their teacher, Jane who was from Scotland, saying things like, “time to tidy up the nursery”.
 Children incorporating words and phrases of those around them is a continuation of their acquisition of language and we delight in seeing this rapid expansion of their world.
 However, they will be experimenting with more loaded language as well.

 On countless occasions, I have had parents raise concerns about their child using words like “hate”.
 While jarring and upsetting, it is important for parents to remain calm and use this as an opportunity to have a conversation with their child and provide them with information.
 Get in the habit of asking children what a word means to them.
 Also, ask them where they heard it or who do they know that uses that word.
 Let them know that words like “hate” are strong and powerful.
 I often say that I don’t “hate” anyone, but I might “hate” the things they do.
 You might give examples like I “hate” when someone blocks the driveway, or I “hate” when someone litters.
 This helps children understand the distinction between the person and the action.